A 360-Foot Asteroid Is Headed For Earth Tomorrow On Its Closest Approach So Far

 Meanwhile, the asteroid’s Amor classification suggests that, unlike Apollo and Aten asteroids, the object follows an orbital path which allows it to approach Earth without actually crossing the planet’s orbit, NASA points out.

 As far as NEOs go, asteroid 2016 PD1 is relatively hefty.
-According to NASA’s Center For Near-Earth Object Studies (CNEOS), the object is estimated to be at least 157 feet wide and measure up to 360 feet across.
+According to NASA’s Center For Near-Earth Object Studies (CNEOS), the object is estimated to be at least 157 feet wide and measures up to 360 feet across.

 “An object this big would tower over the Statue of Liberty in New York and match 75 Queen-Size beds in a row,” noted the British media outlet, The Express, in reference to a similarly-sized asteroid that flew past Earth in early June, as reported by The Inquisitr at the time.